vivekanand-vr/InvoiceGenerator/README.md

-# Invoice Generator Application
+# QuickInvoice

 ## Overview
-This Spring Boot application provides a REST API for dynamic PDF generation, specifically designed for creating invoices based on input data.
+QuickInvoice is a Spring Boot application that provides a REST API for dynamic PDF generation, specifically designed for creating invoices based on input data.
 The application uses iText for PDF generation and implements caching to avoid regenerating existing PDFs.

 ## Features
 - Dynamic PDF generation from JSON input